ray-project/deltacat/README.md

 ### Working with Multiple Catalogs

+DeltaCAT lets you work with multiple catalogs in a single application.
+All catalogs registered with DeltaCAT are tracked by a Ray Actor to make them automatically available to all workers in your cluster or local machine.

-DeltaCAT makes it easy to work across multiple catalogs in a single application.
-For example, you may want to test an operation in your own local staging catalog before committing it to a shared production catalog:
+For example, you may want to test a write against a local staging catalog before committing it to a shared production catalog:

 ```python
 import deltacat as dc